 - Crunchy CBD Cat Treats.
-These classic salmon-flavored treats make for a great before-bed snack or daytime chill-out treat!
+These classic salmon-flavored CBD cat treats make for a great before-bed snack or daytime chill-out treat!

 - Oil for Dogs + Cats.
-CBD oil (sometimes referred to as CBD tincture) is versatile — you can add it to your cat’s food, treats, or water bowl!
+CBD oil for cats is versatile — you can add it to your cat’s food, treats, or water bowl!
 This oil is great for cats who are on a specific diet.

 - Calming Chews.
-These treats are easier to chew, making them great for older cats or those with sensitive tummies.
+These calming chews for cats are easier to chew, making them great for older cats or those with sensitive tummies.